kshitizShri929/Bash-Scripting-Programming/Document.md

 ### Scripting

-Scripting allows for an automatic commands execution that would otherwise be executed interactively one-by-one.
+Scripting allows for an automatic command execution that would otherwise be executed interactively one by one.

 ## Advantages of Bash Scripting: